Skip to content

 Pull Out Plan path for pull over to start from the road shoulder.

-Reference implementation is in Pull Out Module.
+Reference implementation is in Start Planner.

 - Lanelet map (shoulder lane) pull-out Demonstration Video: